AlexMules/Study-Platform/README.md

 # Study Platform :mortar_board:
-## University study platform built with an SQL-based relational database and JavaFX GUI framework
+## University study platform with a relational database and JavaFX GUI

 This project is the implementation of a university study platform.
 The app uses a relational database to store information regarding users and various university activities.
 User interaction is carried out through a graphical user interface.
 Functionalities include managing students and professors, as well as coordinating tasks within study programs.<br><br>